JijaProGamer/youtube-selfbot-api/README.md

 // Search for the video and click on it
 // If you dont care about SEO you can just call page.goto(url, {waitUntil: "networkidle0"})
 // Errors if video is a short
-await api.youtubeAPI.handleSearchPage(page, videoId)
+await api.handleSearchPage(page, videoId)

-// Gets information about a video using its id await api.youtubeAPI.getVideoMetadata(videoId)
+// Gets information about a video using its id await api.getVideoMetadata(videoId)

 console.log(statistics.id) // Video id
 console.log(statistics.duration) // video duration